How Do I Hear God’s Voice Clearly?

 Follow God's Will Book and Workbook

-Are looking for more guidance in how do you hear God’s voice?
+Are you looking for more guidance on how to hear God’s voice?
 Or do you feel confident hearing Him, but sometimes wonder, How do I follow God’s will for my life?
 I’ve been there too!

 I share my experience with these questions in my brand new book, Follow God’s Will: Biblical Guidelines for Everyday Life, along with the Follow God’s Will companion workbook.